 Tissue Biopsy

-Excisional or incisional biopsy is typically required for initial evaluation.
-Fine needle aspiration (FNA) is generally not adequate for the initial diagnosis of lymphoma, and histologic grading cannot be performed on an FNA specimen.
-Core needle biopsies are not optimal but can sometimes be used.
-If the lymph node of interest is not accessible for excisional or incisional biopsy, a combination of FNA, core biopsy, and ancillary testing may be sufficient for diagnosis.
+Excisional or incisional biopsy is preferred for definitive diagnosis and histologic grading.
+Fine needle aspiration (FNA) is insufficient for the initial diagnosis of lymphoma, and histologic grading cannot be performed on an FNA specimen.
+Core needle biopsies are an appropriate alternative when excisional or incisional biopsy cannot be performed and may be used in conjunction with FNA and ancillary testing to make a diagnosis.

 Lymphoma Phenotyping